kronosity/lisp-examples/README.md

 # lisp-examples
-a basic example of Lisp functional programming
+a basic example of early Lisp functional programming --prior to 'Common Lisp'